khoiduong/mintClassicsSQL_analysis/README.md

 According to the table above, Warehouses A and C have similar quantity level of 131,688 and 124,880 respectively.
 While Warehouse B have the most quantity at 219,183, Warehouse D has the least quantity at 79,380.

-**Solution for eliminating one warehouse** is to remove warehouse D and distribute its warehouse item across the other three warehouses
+**<u> Solution for eliminating one warehouse </u>** is to remove warehouse D and distribute its warehouse item across the other three warehouses

+Though these are some of the following issues to consider when considering eliminating warehouses:
+- The capacity of the other warehouses to store additional items
+- The cost of moving items from one warehouse to another
+-  The types of items stored in Warehouse D and whether they can be appropriately stored in the other warehouses
+- The impact on delivery times to customers

 Total quantity sold and current quantity in stock for each product.